Pass/Fail or Satisfactory/Unsatisfactory grades for 2020

 - We will use a holistic approach to evaluating student performance.

 - Your transcript will be evaluated to determine your potential for future academic success.

-- Students who were on track for transfer prior to the Spring 2020 semester will be given maximum consideration in the review process.
+- Students who are on track for transfer will be given maximum consideration in the review process.

-- Pass/Fail or Satisfactory/Unsatisfactory grades for this semester will not have an impact on your GPA calculation in the transfer admissions process.
+- Pass/Fail or Satisfactory/Unsatisfactory grades for 2020 will not have an impact on your GPA calculation in the transfer admissions process.